doingandlearning/bbc_node_mar_2022/Slides/09-buffers-and-streams-in-node/slides.md

 # Exercises

 On Kaggle, you can find a lot of interesting data sets, such as the London Crime Data (https://www.kaggle.com/jboysen/london-crime/).
-We've downloaded and gzipped a version of this data.
+I've prepared gzipped a version of this data.
 It has a row for every crime reported and the following columns.
 The column headings are:

 - lsoa_code: code for Lower Super Output Area in Greater London.
 - borough: Common name for London borough.